schickla/CSC213.SP25/lab6/README.md

 You need to modify your `pom.xml` to **add a custom build**.
 This will generate an **executable JAR file**—one that runs the `main` method of `Book.java`.

 But remember:
 - It needs to **include third-party dependencies** (like Apache Commons Logging).
+- Here, you are making what is called an uber jar.
+It has everything a person needs to run it!
 - The output JAR file **must** be named:

   ```
-  Lab8-1-jar-with-dependencies.jar
+  Lab6-1-jar-with-dependencies.jar
   ```

 How do you do this? **Google it!** Or ask ChatGPT. 😉